 The holders of Preferred Stock are entitled to receive noncumulative dividends of 6.0% per annum, if any, declared by the Company's board of directors.
 The Company may not declare, pay or set aside any dividends on shares of any other class or series of capital stock of the Company (other than dividends on shares of common stock payable in shares of common stock) unless the holders of the Preferred Stock first receive, or simultaneously receive, a dividend on each outstanding share of each class or series of Preferred Stock.
-No dividends were declared or paid during the year ended December 31, 2017 or the nine months ended September 30, 2018.
+No dividends were declared or paid during the years ended December 31, 2017 or 2018.